• Skip to main content

 Organizations often face a fundamental choice: upgrading an existing facility or building a new one.

-Brownfield projects: Brownfield projects involve retrofitting existing data centers, which can be quicker and cheaper initially but face significant constraints.
-Structural columns may hinder optimal rack placement, and floor loading limits might not support heavy liquid-cooled AI racks.
+• Brownfield Projects: Involve retrofitting existing data centers, which can be quicker and cheaper initially, but face significant constraints.
+For example, structural columns may hinder optimal rack placement, and floor loading limits might not support heavy liquid-cooled AI racks.
 Additionally, upgrading power capacity is often restricted by the local utility.

-Greenfield projects: Greenfield projects involve designing and constructing a new data center from the ground up.
+• Greenfield Projects: Involve designing and constructing a new data center from the ground up.
 While requiring larger upfront investment and longer timelines, this offers complete freedom.
 Engineers can optimize the facility to meet modern requirements, such as reinforced slab floors for heavy equipment, high ceilings for heat stratification, and purpose-built infrastructure for liquid-cooling loops.

-The rapid adoption of AI and HPC is increasing data center density, causing logistical issues as more compute is squeezed into smaller spaces.
-This often leads to wasted capacity when resources like power, space, or cooling are exhausted early.
-Manual planning can't handle this level of complexity, leading to inefficient buffers.
-To address this, organizations are moving to high-density rack planning, which requires new approaches to floor loading and cooling.
+• High-Density Rack Planning: The rapid adoption of AI and HPC is increasing data center density, causing logistical issues as more compute and network connectivity are squeezed into smaller spaces.
+High-density AI-compute racks require new approaches to floor loading, power, and cooling.

 AI-Ready Data Center Design

 AI-ready design necessitates a shift from general-purpose infrastructure to specialized HPC environments.
-These facilities must support the massive parallel processing capabilities required for training.
+These facilities must support the massive parallel processing capabilities required for training and inferencing.
 Key requirements include:

-• Liquid cooling integration: Air cooling is physically limited in its ability to remove heat from next-generation AI silicon.
-Facility designs must include manifolds and piping to support liquid-cooling loops.
+• Liquid Cooling Integration: Air cooling is physically limited in its ability to remove heat from next-generation AI silicon.
+Facility designs must include liquid cooling networks with Coolant Distribution Units to provide D2C cooling.
+Liquid removes 80-95% of the heat generated at the server.

-• Enhanced power density: AI racks can draw upwards of 100kW.
+• Enhanced Power Density: AI racks today can draw upwards of 100kW.
 The electrical infrastructure must be robust enough to deliver this power safely and efficiently.

 Designing for AI requires a forward-looking approach that anticipates thermal and power densities far exceeding historical norms.